-As Dr. Hotaling says: “the worst part of microTESE is the idea of the surgery.”
-The procedure is performed through a very small (3–4 cm) incision in the midline of the scrotum with the patient under general anesthesia.
-Thus, you will be completely asleep before we proceed with the surgery.
-We deliver each of the testis through this incision and then proceed to open the testicles and look for seminiferous tubules that are swollen and contain sperm.
+The worst part of microTESE is really the idea of the surgery.
+The procedure is performed through a very small (3–4 cm) incision in the midline of the scrotum.
+The patient is under general anesthesia (completely asleep) before we start the surgery.
+We open the testicles through this incision and look under a high power, operating microscope (at 30–40X magnification) for seminiferous tubules that are swollen and contain sperm.

-Once we have obtained sufficient sperm from one side or after we have sampled all the tissue, we will stop, obtain meticulous hemostasis (stop any bleeding), and close the testis with very fine suture under the operating microscope.
+Once we have taken a sample of sperm from one side’s tubules or after we have sampled all the tissue, we will stop any bleeding and close the testis with very fine suture under the operating microscope.
 We will repeat the identical procedure on the opposite side.

 We will notify the patient by phone with the results of the procedure the day after the surgery.
 It typically takes 10–14 hours of searching for sperm under the microscope to determine if any sperm were found.
 Extracted sperm will be frozen in liquid nitrogen and can be used for in-vitro fertilization by your reproductive endocrinologist of choice.

 TESE – Testicular Sperm Extraction

-To perform this procedure, we initially use a very small needle to completely numb the testicle and overlying skin and then make a very small incision in the scrotum to extract a small amount of sperm from the testicle.
+To perform this procedure, we use a very small needle to completely numb the testicle and overlying skin.
+We then make a very small incision in the scrotum to extract a small amount of sperm from the testicle.
 We cannot use this procedure for men with non-obstructive azoospermia as it does not sample as much tissue as the microTESE procedure.

 *Note: this is very different from the total testosterone that many labs check